How to take care of yourself during winter

 So I walk indoors.
 A lot.
 I walk, march in place, do some gentle jogging around and through the rooms in my home.
 It might look a little bit weird but it works.

 I change up the routine but still get the aerobic exercise in because I know that if I don’t my middle-aged body will “bloom” in ways I don’t want it to bloom!

 How about you?
 What exercise adjustment do you make when the weather doesn’t allow for the outdoor activity?

 You could consider joining an exercise facility for a few months or take some dance classes.
 How about an indoor swimming facility?
+Maybe you’ll decide to invest in some or your own indoor workout equipment.
 There are always options, girlfriend, so make sure you get up off the sofa and move!

 Change up the warm weather activities